-George's practice focuses on financial services, with a particular emphasis on the wealth sector.
-He regularly advises banks, super funds and financial advisory firms on major regulatory, compliance and governance issues.
-He has advised on dozens of regulatory investigations including by ASIC, the ACCC and the AFP (including in relation to white-collar crime).
+George's practice focuses on financial services, and includes significant experience in competition disputes.
+He regularly advises banks, super funds and other wealth managers on major regulatory, compliance and governance issues.
+He has advised on dozens of regulatory investigations including by ASIC, APRA, the ACCC and the AFP (including in relation to white-collar crime).

-George's clients value his commercial mindset, which he developed working for a number of years in mergers & acquisitions, in competition law and on client secondments, including most recently in a role leading disputes for the wealth business of a major Australian bank.
+George's clients value his commercial mindset, which he developed working for a number of years in M&A, in competition law and on client secondments, including most recently in a role leading disputes for the wealth business of a major Australian bank.

 George is also a core member of the firm's Japan Group, a multi-practice team of lawyers who service Japanese clients.
 His clear advice, Japanese language ability (written and spoken) and understanding of business in Japan, which he gained working over four years in Tokyo at a global firm, is particularly prized.